Registration and log in

 53. Can we have a paperless GSP Audit/Is there a need for a hard copy to be sent?

 We certainly can and GSP Audit is now paperless!
 One of the reasons that the GSP Audit has gone online is to save paper.
 We want that all schools to submit their Audit report online.
 If all schools submit online, imagine the number of trees that will be saved, transportation fuel that will be saved.
 Going ‘paperless’ has many benefits.

-As said earlier the GSP Audit is now avaible online and submission of the audit is also online.
+As said earlier the GSP Audit is now available online and submission of the audit is also online.
 Please do not send us any reports.

-The deadline to submit the audit is 18th November, 2016.
+The deadline to submit the audit is October 31 (every year).

 No, the points will be calculated automatically according to the data filled by your school.
 We will send you the report after evaluation.